rust-lang/book/src/ch09-02-recoverable-errors-with-result.md

 sure what you mean by "expand", that they have the same functionality (but condensed!)? -->
 <!-- You can tell what any function returns by looking at the return type
-defined signature, I'm not sure what part of Chapter 3 wasn't clear enough to convey that.
-The reader should be comfortable with function signatures by this point.
+defined in the function signature, I'm not sure what part of Chapter 3 wasn't clear enough to convey that.
+The reader should be comfortable with function signatures by this point, and could also use the API docs to tell what a function returns.

 I've reworded to remove the word expand, but yes, we meant "functionally equivalent to replacing it with the longer code"